 Curtin University, Western Australia is ranked in the top one percent of universities worldwide in the highly-regarded Academic Ranking of World Universities 2018.
 With the Curtin Institute for Computation (CIC) running inspirational seminars, lectures and weekly Hacky Hours, a decision to study at Curtin will place you at the cutting-edge of Computer Science worldwide.

-The Computing department at the school acknowledges that the Information Technology industry is constantly evolving, so product-specific skills quickly becoming obsolete.
+The Computing department at the school acknowledges that the Information Technology industry is constantly evolving, so product-specific skills quickly become obsolete.

 For this reason, the primary focus of computing courses at Curtin is to impart fundamental knowledge and skills that will help build your career as you become a lifelong learner.